harshi0102/react-redux-capstone/README.md

 # 📖 [World Weather App] <a name="about-project"></a>

-This is an app that lets you view the current weather around the world.
-And a detailed minimum and maximum temperature of the last week.
+I have created a single-page application (SPA) called "World Weather App " that allows users to view the current weather and detailed temperature data of countries around the world.
+The application is built with React and Redux, following the specified requirements.
-In this project I create a SPA to show the weather of countries from Open-Meteo API.
-I follow the below requirements

-Home page

- When the page loads, the webapp shows the list of categories that could be filtered out by some parameter, for example by the category name.

- Along with the category name, it displays some numeric values per category that come from the API.

- When the user clicks (or taps) on a category item, the application navigates to the details page.

-Details page
+The Home page of the application displays a list of categories, which can be filtered based on parameters such as the category name.
+Each category item also shows numeric values obtained from the Open-Meteo API.
+When a user clicks on a category item, they are navigated to the Details page.

- In the details page, the webapp retrieves data from the API to show detailed data in the category.
+On the Details page, the application retrieves data from the API to display detailed information about the selected category.
+Users can navigate back to the Home page by clicking the "Back" button (<).

- When the user clicks on the "Back" button (<), the user navigates to the home page.

-Testing requirements

- Created unit tests for pure functions in your Redux code.

- Created integration tests for your application using the React Testing Library.

- I mocked the access to the API, so that my tests does not send actual requests.

- I mocked the connection to the Redux Store.

-Technical requirements

- The project is a single-page application (SPA) built with React and Redux.
+To ensure the quality of the application, I have created unit tests for the pure functions in the Redux code.
+Additionally, integration tests have been implemented using React Testing Library.
+API access has been mocked in the tests to prevent actual requests, and the connection to the Redux Store has also been mocked for isolated testing.

- The data retrieved from the API is stored in the Redux store.

- I filtered out the data that you retrieve from the API using a Filter stateless component.
+The data retrieved from the API is stored in the Redux store, allowing for efficient management and access.
+A Filter stateless component is used to filter the data obtained from the API based on the specified parameters.

- Every page (the main page and the pages for each item) have a unique route within the SPA.
+Each page within the application, including the main page and individual item pages, has a unique route to enable proper navigation within the SPA.

- The project is deployed and accessible online.
+Finally, the project has been deployed and is accessible online, allowing users to access and interact with the WeatherAroundTheWorld application.

+Overall, this project satisfies the stated requirements, and the deployed application provides a user-friendly interface to explore and view weather information from different countries.

 ## 🛠 Built With <a name="built-with"></a>